 - ½ teaspoon freshly ground black pepper , plus more to taste

 - OPTIONAL fresh parsley to top , chopped

 - In a large skillet, over a medium-high heat, sauté the leeks and onions in the olive oil for about 5 mins, until they become translucent.

-- Reduce the heat to medium, add the smashed garlic, and continue to cook for another few minutes, until the raw garlic smell has gone.
+- Reduce the heat to medium, add the minced garlic, and continue to cook for another two to three minutes.

 - Stir in the rice.
 Let it cook for 2 mins, stirring frequently, then add the peas.

 - Add the stock and salt, bring to the boil, then reduce the heat to medium-low and allow to simmer uncovered for 20 to 25 minutes, stirring occasionally until the rice is cooked, swollen and tender (spoon a piece out to try it) and most of the stock has been absorbed but it's still quite runny like a very thick soup.
 It will continue to thicken a bit as it cools while you serve it up.
 (See the progress shots in the post above for how it should look when it's ready).

 - Remove from the heat, add the vegan butter and black pepper and give it a really good stir to incorporate.
 Taste a little bit to check the seasoning and add more salt and pepper if necessary.

 - Serve immediately, and top each serving with an optional dollop of butter, parsley and vegan parmesan cheese if desired.

 The recipe was kindly written as a guest post by Nico from the blog Yumsome on April 8th 2017.
 I have since adapted the recipe in line with how I make it myself and the post and photos have also been updated.